ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 > sudo apt-get install python3 ninja-build

-Another way to get Meson is to pip install it for your user
+Another way (recommended by the guide) to get Meson is to pip install it for your user:

 > pip3 install --user meson

 #### Notes about compiling a *meson* project

 For each *meson* project (*cumbia*, *cumbia-tango* and *cumbia-epics*) you need to create a separate build directory.
-For example, to build *cumbia*
+For example, to build *cumbia*:

 > cd cumbia